Michele Swanson

-Michele S. Swanson is an American biologist who is a Professor of Microbiology at the University of Michigan.
+Michele S. Swanson is an American biologist who is a professor of microbiology at the University of Michigan.
 She has investigated the water-borne pathogen Legionella pneumophila.
 Swanson is interested in the metabolic cues that underpin the virulence of L. pneumophila and how it is transmitted to humans.
-She served as president of the American Society for Microbiology in 2018.
+She served as president of the American Society for Microbiology from 2018-2019.

 Early life and education

 Swanson grew up in Michigan, one of six children in her family.
 Her father was the first member of his family to attend university.
 Swanson spent her summer holidays playing sports at Michigan summer camps, where she played field hockey and softball.
 Swanson eventually earned her bachelor's degree at Yale University, where she worked as a counsellor for freshmen at Davenport College.
 Swanson was inspired by John Trinkaus to pursue a career in experimental biology.
 After graduating from Yale, Swanson joined Rockefeller University as a laboratory technician.
 She moved to Columbia University for her graduate studies, where she earned a master's degree in genetics under the supervision of Marian Carlson.
 Swanson joined the laboratory of Fred Winston at Harvard University where she completed her doctoral research on the interactions of various transcription factors with yeast.
 She was a postdoctoral researcher at Tufts Medical Center, where she first became interested in Legionella pneumophila.